alexeykuz-sys/LinguaGames-Project-MS2/README.md

 Translation API that translates seamlessly behind the scene  English words into three languages.

 Features to implement:
+- to add bigger choice of languages;
+- to increase number and difficulty of words;
+- to create competition board.

 **1.9.
 Technologies Used**

 **UX/UI design**

 -   [Figma](https://figma.com/)